2017–2021 | New York NY

 Engineer Guy Nordenson and Associates

-Day’s End is a public art project proposed by New York City artist David Hammons in collaboration with the Whitney Museum of American Art for installation within Hudson River Park.
-The structure is conceived as a ‘ghost monument’ to the celebrated work of the same name by artist Gordon Matta-Clark who cut giant openings into the since demolished Pier 52 building.
-Hammons’ work—a minimal, ethereal frame—outlines a place that no longer exists and raises important questions about the waterfront, inviting viewers to consider the historical, cultural and environmental histories it represents.
+Day’s End is a permanent public art installation in the Hudson River Park.
+It was proposed by New York City artist David Hammons in collaboration with the Whitney Museum of American Art.
+The structure is conceived as a "ghost monument" to the celebrated work of the same name by artist Gordon Matta-Clark, who cut giant openings into the since demolished Pier 52 building.
+Hammons’ work—a minimal, ethereal frame—outlines a place that no longer exists.
+It raises important questions about the waterfront, inviting viewers to consider the social, cultural, economic and environmental history that it represents.

 Through a close collaboration with David Hammons, the stainless steel structure has been developed with as few elements as possible.
-Slender, 8-inch beams span 65 feet, create a light, open frame that tends to disappear in its busy urban context.
-All of the structural elements will be prefabricated and brought to the site in large sections where they will be mechanically connected.
-Designed with a high-grade stainless steel meant to endure the harsh, corrosive environment of the Hudson River, the structure is intended to be a permanent installation on the site.
-Sea level rise and future storm scenarios were taken into account in the planning and development of the design as well to help ensure its longevity.
+Slender, 8in beams span 65ft and create a light, open frame that tends to disappear in the sculpture's busy urban context.
+All of the structural elements were prefabricated and brought to the site in large sections where they were mechanically connected.
+Corrosive Hudson River waters, sea level rise and future storm scenarios were important considerations in the structure’s design and detailing.